-Pixação is a form of artistic expression that transcends mere aesthetics and is inserted into the social and political context.
-It emerged as a response to inequalities and the lack of space for marginalized voices, especially in urban environments.
-For many urban artists, pixação becomes a means of protest and empowerment. a cry from the minority.
-Where the streets become messages that the government and authorities try to hide and alienate the population.
-Graffiti debates political, economic, social and equality
+Pixação is a form of artistic expression that transcends aesthetics and exists within a social and political context.
+It emerged as a response to inequality and the lack of space for marginalized voices, especially in urban environments.
+For many urban artists, pixação becomes a means of protest and empowerment.

-Through pixação, Brazilians women can assert their presence in a space that has historically been dominated by male voices. they challenge invisibility and oppression, using the city walls as a canvas to claim their rights and express their experiences.
+Through pixação, women assert their presence in a space historically dominated by male voices.
+They challenge invisibility and oppression, transforming city walls into canvases to claim their rights and express their experiences.
 This art form is a declaration that their voices and stories matter.

-Furthermore, pixação it is an act of resistance.
+Furthermore, pixação can be seen as an act of resistance.
 In a society that often silences women, street art challenges norms and stereotypes, allowing female artists to present themselves as agents of change.
-Each stroke, each letter, carries not only an aesthetic message, but also a call for equality, autonomy and recognition.
+Each stroke, each letter, carries not only an aesthetic message but also a call for equality, autonomy, and recognition.

 Sorry, no records were found.
 Please adjust your search criteria and try again.